abdanrafii/Final-Project-Startup-Campus-Tim-1/README.md

 | EfficientNetB3 (Final) | Trainable | 0.0001 | Dense(512, relu), GlobalAveragePooling2D | 0.5 | Dense(9, softmax) | 99.50% | 0.0160 | 99.33% | 0.0221 | 99.00% | 0.0388 |

 #### 3. Training/Validation Curve
-Insert an image regarding your training and evaluation performances (especially their losses).
-The aim is to assess whether your model is fit, overfit, or underfit.

 ![Graph Accuracy](https://github.com/user-attachments/assets/f6cfb9a4-88e6-4cec-a90b-f788ccd37059)
 ![Graph Loss](https://github.com/user-attachments/assets/c322cc01-c036-4430-9783-a5eb0083bb3c)

 ### Testing
-Show some implementations (demos) of this model.
-Show **at least 10 images** of how your model performs on the testing data.

 ![tenimage](https://github.com/user-attachments/assets/6ab1bdca-2c9c-4474-b93d-b92d3bccac3d)